Skip to main content

 Dear Hiring Manager,

-The moment I knew IT consulting suited me was not during a lecture.
-It was in a workshop with a student-led health nonprofit when their coordinator spread three spreadsheets across the table and asked why donor data never matched from one report to the next.
-I liked the technical part, but I cared even more about turning that confusion into a decision the team could actually use.
+I realized IT consulting was right for me, not during a lecture, but in a workshop with a student-led health nonprofit.
+Their coordinator spread three spreadsheets on the table and asked why donor data never matched from one report to the next.
+While I enjoyed solving the technical problem, what mattered most was turning that confusion into a decision the team could use.

-During my final-year systems project at [University], I worked with three classmates to map a fragmented reporting process for a campus service unit.
+In my final-year systems project at [University], I worked with three classmates to map a fragmented reporting process for a campus service unit.
 I interviewed users, rebuilt the data flow in [Visio], and used [Excel] and [SQL] to identify duplicate records and broken handoffs.
-Our proposal cut report preparation time by roughly 30% in testing and gave the unit a cleaner intake structure.
-What mattered most was not the analysis alone.
-It was explaining the trade-offs in plain language so non-technical staff could choose a workable fix.
+Our proposal reduced report preparation time by about 30% in testing and gave the unit a cleaner intake structure.
+What mattered most was not just the analysis; it was explaining the trade-offs in plain language so non-technical staff could choose a practical solution.

-I brought that same approach to a student case competition focused on software rollout for a multi-site organization.
-My role was to turn technical notes into a recommendation deck with priorities, risks, and a phased timeline.
-We were one of the few teams that did not pitch a full rebuild.
-We argued for stabilizing integrations first, then addressing user training and governance.
-That decision won the highest score for practicality.
+I took the same approach to a student case competition focused on a software rollout for a multi-site organization.
+My role was to translate technical notes into a recommendation deck with priorities, risks, and a phased timeline.
+Unlike most teams, we did not propose a full rebuild.
+Instead, we argued for stabilizing integrations first, then addressing user training and governance.
+That approach earned the highest score for practicality.

 I am early in my career, and I do not pretend otherwise.
-What I can offer [Company] is structured thinking, clear communication, and the habit of asking better questions before proposing answers.
-I would value the chance to discuss how I could support [team name], especially on discovery work, documentation, and client workshops where clarity matters as much as technical accuracy.
+What I can offer [Company] is structured thinking, clear communication, and a habit of asking the right questions before proposing answers.
+I would appreciate the chance to discuss how I could support [team name], especially with discovery work, documentation, and client workshops where clarity is as important as technical accuracy.

 Sincerely,